routabeta/portfolio/src/content/projects/computer_vision_drone.md

 # Project Overview

-The Mechatronic Systems Lab uses ROS2-compatible drones to support computer vision research, however the current model used by the lab has closed software and is no longer in in production.
+The Mechatronic Systems Lab uses ROS2-compatible drones to support computer vision research, however the current model used by the lab has closed software and is no longer in production.

 This project involved the research and development of a drone capable of supporting computer vision research in the Mechatronic Systems Lab.
 I used open-source hardware/software, custom-designed physical components in SolidWorks, and leveraged peripherals optimized for low-latency FPV drones to provide an economical and modular system.
 I configured and wrote firmware to optimize the ROS2 and video-streaming integration.
 In all, a new build of the drone from scratch costs almost 4x less than the retail price of the currently used drones.